mbezerraa/mbezerraa/README.md

 ### Hi 👋, I'm Murilo!

-I am a third-year computer science student at Federal University of ABC, passionate about exploring the realms of coding, machine learning, and building robust applications.
+I am a computer science student at Federal University of ABC, passionate about exploring the realms of coding, machine learning, and building robust applications.

 - Backend Software Engineer.
 - 1.5+ years of experience (Python, PostgreSQL and Web Development)